maxharlow/reconcile/README.md

 #### `company-names-to-company-numbers`

 Use [OpenCorporates](https://opencorporates.com/) to look up a list of company names and find the most likely registration number for each.
-Note results do not include companies for which no match is found.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 Parameters:
 * `apiToken` An OpenCorporates API token.
 You are [limited to 200 requests per month and 50 per day](https://api.opencorporates.com/documentation/API-Reference#usage-limits) otherwise.
 Optional.